 Mindfulness for Beginners is hosted by Shaun Doneghy.

 This popular podcast emphasizes Buddhist teachings and meditation.
 Each of the podcast episodes features a brief guided meditation and discusses a specific theme such as body mindfulness.

 The Science of Happiness

 The Science of Happiness (PRX and Greater Good) is hosted by Professor Dachter Keltner of the University of California at Berkeley.

 There are daily emails sent to subscribers, with Stoic lessons and exercises inspired by Epictetus, Marcus Aurelias, Seneca, and others.
-It hosts frequent podcasts (about every 1 – 3 days), with Stoic proponent Ryan Holiday and various writers, athletes, television personalities, and experts.
+It hosts frequent podcasts (about every one to three days), with Stoic proponent Ryan Holiday and various writers, athletes, television personalities, and experts.
 These podcasts focus on applying Stoicism to life’s challenges.

 The Practical Stoic is hosted by Simon Drew.
 This podcast also involves lessons and interviews about Stoicism that emphasize its practical application to everyday problems.

 Stoic – The Invincible Soul is hosted by YogaGirl_Izzy.
 This podcast discusses Stoic philosophy and mindfulness, intending to help listeners lead their best or most fulfilling lives.